rdolbeau/OpenLOCKTrack/README.md

 Finally, OpenSCAD is used to generated the STL. **BEWARE**: The surface() operator in OpenSCAD seems a bit memory-hungry.
 Generating the STL files from a 6"x6" PNG at 120 dpi takes around 20 GBytes of memory!
 The 3"x3" pieces are already requiring between 4 and 5 GB.
 So if you want to regenerate the files or make your own, make sure your computer can handle it.

+#### The PNG auto-generator.

+I should document this one.
+Beware, the output PNG has a zero Alpha channel and seems (but isn't) mepy in some viewers.

 #### The SCAD auto-generator

 The auto-generator takes the name of a PNG file (the name must start as MxN with M the width and N the length of the PNG, i.e. 3x3 for a 3"x3" PNG).
 It outputs the OpenSCAD using that file, picking the appropriate OpenLOCK base.
 Optionally, it can extract only some of the PNG (a rectangular piece at an offset) and put it on a base appropriate for the extracted part.
 It can also do some specific cuttings for Y, OA or V base.
 It can also change the level for the whole piece.